 Charo Henríquez is a digital media executive based in New York City.
-She has extensive experience working in the intersection of journalism, technology, and product management as well as training and coaching journalists.
+She has extensive experience working in the intersection of journalism and technology as well as training and coaching journalists.
 She is an advocate for women, Hispanics, the intersection of the two and other underrepresented communities in media leadership.

-She currently works at The New York Times as Senior Editor for Digital Storytelling and Training on the organization's Digital Transition team.
+She currently works at The New York Times as Senior Editor of Digital Strategy on the organization's Digital Transition team.
 She started at the Times in 2017, as a Sr. Editor of Digital Storytelling and Training in that team.

 Charo is also a member of Online News Association's Board of Directors and of the Advisory Council Board to the Spanish-language Journalism Program at the City University of New York's Graduate School of Journalism.

-Before The New York Times, Charo was the Digital Executive Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in her native Puerto Rico.
+Before her work at The New York Times, Charo was the Digital Executive Editor for People en Español at Time, Inc. Prior to that, she worked at GFR Media, in her native Puerto Rico.
 During her tenure at GFR Media she led digital product efforts in the newsroom as their Innovation Editor.
 While at GFR she also held the positions of Associate Business Director and digital editor for El Nuevo Día and Primera Hora.

-Charo specializes in developing strategic and product thinking plans for newsrooms, digital content optimization and audience development via emerging platforms with a human-centric approach.
+Charo specializes in leading innovation and developing strategic and product thinking plans for newsrooms, digital content optimization and audience development via emerging platforms with a human-centric approach.
 She has been a speaker at ONA, NAHJ and the Interamerican Press Society, among others.

 She holds a Bachelor’s degree in Journalism and Broadcasting from Universidad del Sagrado Corazón in San Juan and a Juris Doctor from the University of Puerto Rico.